aacfox/RMST/README.md

 ***The imple is self-contained.
 No third-party library is required.***
 As per below is just a description of the internal relations.
 * [boilerplate.cpp](./boilerplate.cpp) is self-explanatory.
 Contains a bunch of utils, and in the common case should not pique any of your interest, as I tried to name those utils properly.
 If any confusion arises, check it to understand, what one or the other does.
 This module imported in every other file.
-* [main.cpp](./main.cpp) — driver code; look at how UI.exe is built from the inside.
+* [main.cpp](./main.cpp) — driver code; look at how mst_generator.exe is built from the inside.
 Depends on the other both.

 ## References
 ### Randomized O(m) MST algo